Installing FFmpeg on Ubuntu

 FFmpeg is a command-line tool that records, transcodes, mixes, formats, and streams multimedia content.
-This cross-platform framework is open-source and shares audio and video libraries with users for free.
+This cross-platform framework is open source and provides users with free access to audio and video libraries.

 In this tutorial, you will learn how to install FFmpeg on Ubuntu using two methods.